 Dispute Resolution Services

-Page: 1

-Residential Tenancy Branch

-Office of Housing and Construction Standards
+Residential Tenancy Branch Office of Housing and Construction Standards

-A matter regarding STORMWELL ENTERPRISES LTD. (DBA FLUSSER APARTMENT) and [tenant name suppressed to protect privacy]
+A matter regarding SUNSET PARK APARTMENTS and [tenant name suppressed to protect privacy]

 DECISION

 Dispute Codes OPR & MNR

 Introduction

 This matter was conducted by way of Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the Act), and dealt with an Application for Dispute Resolution by the landlord for an Order of Possession and a Monetary Order due to unpaid rent.

 The Direct Request process is a mechanism that allows the landlord to apply for an expedited decision without a participatory hearing.
 As a result, the landlord must follow and submit documentation exactly as the Act prescribes and there can be no omissions or deficiencies within the written submissions that are left open to interpretation or inference.

-The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on September 20, 2014 the landlord served the tenant with the Notice of Direct Request Proceeding by registered mail.
-Section 90 of the Act determines that a document is deemed to have been served on fifth day after it was sent.
+The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on December 21, 2014 the landlord served the tenant with the Notice of Direct Request Proceeding by registered mail.
+Section 90 of the Act determines that a document is deemed to have been served on the fifth day after it was sent.

 Based on the written submissions of the landlord, I find that the tenant has been served with the Dispute Resolution Direct Request Proceeding documents.

 Background and Evidence

 The landlord submitted the following evidentiary material:

-- A copy of the Proof of Service of the Notice of Direct Request Proceeding for the tenant; - A copy of a residential tenancy agreement which was signed by the parties on November 01, 2013 for a tenancy beginning November 01, 2013 for the monthly rent of \$795.00 due on the 1st of the month; and - A copy of a 10 Day Notice to End Tenancy for Unpaid Rent which was issued on, September 11, 2014 with an effective vacancy date of September 22, 2014 due to \$795.00 in unpaid rent.
-Documentary evidence filed by the landlord indicates that the tenant had failed to pay the full rent owed for the month of September and that the tenant was served a 10 Day Notice to End Tenancy for Unpaid Rent by hand on September 12, 2014 which the tenant signed for.
+- A copy of the Proof of Service of the Notice of Direct Request Proceeding for the tenant; - A copy of a residential tenancy agreement which was signed by the parties on September 26, 2014 for a tenancy beginning October 01, 2014 for the monthly rent of \$795.00 due on the 1st of the month; - A copy of a 10 Day Notice to End Tenancy for Unpaid Rent which was issued on, December 06, 2014 with an effective vacancy date of December 16, 2014 due to \$795.00 in unpaid rent;

+Documentary evidence filed by the landlord indicates that the tenant had failed to pay the full rent owed for the month of December and that the tenant was served a 10 Day Notice to End Tenancy for Unpaid Rent which was posted on the door of the tenant's rental unit on December 06, 2014 and therefore is deemed served three days later.

 The Notice states that the tenant had five days to pay the rent or apply for Dispute Resolution or the tenancy would end.
 The tenant did not apply to dispute the Notice to End Tenancy within five days.

+Analysis

-Analysis I have reviewed all documentary evidence and accept that the tenant has been served with Notice to End Tenancy as declared by the landlord.
-The Notice is deemed to have been received by the tenant on September 12, 2014.
+I have reviewed all documentary evidence and accept that the tenant has been served with Notice to End Tenancy as declared by the landlord.
+The Notice is deemed to have been received by the tenant on December 09, 2014 and the effective date of the Notice is amended to December 19, 2014 pursuant to section 53 of the Act.
 I accept the evidence before me that the tenant has failed to pay the rent owed in full within the 5 days granted under section 46 (4) of the Act.

-Page: 3 Based on the foregoing, I find that the tenant is conclusively presumed under section 46(5) of the Act to have accepted that the tenancy ended on the effective date of the Notice.
+Based on the foregoing, I find that the tenant is conclusively presumed under section 46(5) of the Act to have accepted that the tenancy ended on the effective date of the Notice.

+Conclusion

-Conclusion I find that the landlord is entitled to an Order of Possession, pursuant to section 55 of the Act, effective two days after service on the tenant.
+I find that the landlord is entitled to an Order of Possession, pursuant to section 55 of the Act, effective two days after service on the tenant.
 This Order must be served on the tenant and may be filed in the Supreme Court and enforced as an Order of that Court.